-The Joint Faculty of Fuller Theological Seminary has adopted the following statement expecting the use of nondiscriminatory language by all members of the seminary community as a reflection of its commitment to diversity, equity, and inclusion.
-Fuller has adopted the statement to be consistent with the seminary's clear commitment to the full equality of women and men and, to the training of women as equal partners with men for all areas of Christian ministry, and to diversity, equity, and inclusion.
+Fuller Theological Seminary has adopted the following statement expecting the use of nondiscriminatory language by all members of the seminary community as a reflection of its commitment to diversity, equity, and inclusion.
+Fuller has adopted the statement to be consistent with the seminary's clear commitment to the full equality of women and men.

-As members of the Joint Faculty of Fuller Theological Seminary, we are committed to the use of nondiscriminatory language in all areas of the community's life.
-We recognize that many women and men no longer find "man," "men," and "mankind" acceptable as generic terms.
-We understand that such exclusive language, though once normative in our speaking and writing, now tends increasingly to alienate a substantial group of people.
-We wish to challenge patterns of language that may be doing harm even when harm is inflicted unconsciously and without intention.
-As Christians desiring to support human equality, we intend to avoid exclusive language which might express or encourage discrimination within the Church or society.
-We pledge ourselves as faculty and expect students, staff members, and administrators/managers to use language which includes women and men of all races and ethnicities in all our teaching, writing, witness, and worship and the use of nondiscriminatory language, in general.
+We recognize that “man,” “men,” and “mankind” are unacceptable as generic terms.
+Such exclusive language, though once normative in our speaking and writing, alienates a substantial group of people and causes harm, even when harm is inflicted unconsciously and without intention.
+As Christians who support human equality, we seek to avoid exclusive language, which expresses or encourages discrimination within the church or society.
+We expect faculty, students, staff members, and administrators/managers to use language that includes women and men of all races and ethnicities in all our teaching, writing, witness, and worship and the use of nondiscriminatory language, in general.

 Policies Governing Classroom Procedures

-Policies with respect to language, and especially language for God, should manifest pedagogical sensitivity so that openness and not hostility is fostered in our students.
+Policies with respect to language, and especially language for God, should manifest pedagogical wisdom so that openness is fostered in our students.
 Course requirements should prepare students to minister in a variety of cultural contexts and teach them to articulate and to deal pastorally and theologically with issues raised by questions of nondiscriminatory language.

 Additional Policies Governing Theses, Dissertations, and DMin Projects